The emerging spectrum of flexible work locations: implications for travel demand and carbon emissions: Main

+The narrow home vs. office framing of previous remote work studies can produce aggregate estimates of post-pandemic travel demand that ignore trips made to non-home remote work locations.
+Even before the COVID-19 pandemic, it had been acknowledged that remote work was taking place in a variety of locations \citep{shearmur2021conceptualising}.
+In the post-COVID era, \cite{hensher2022impact} finds that many employers are beginning to embrace co-working spaces as an alternative to working from home, and \cite{beck2021might} points out that ``working close to home'' could be an appealing work modality.

-Many recent studies have used survey instruments to estimate the impact of remote work on travel demand and congestion, as commuting trips are a significant portion of overall travel \citep{beck2020restrictions,beck2020easing,beck2020slowly,shamshiripour2020covid,balbontin2021impact,currie2021evidence,hensher2021working,Salon_Conway_Capasso_2021, shibayama2021impact,thomas2021commuting, hensher2022impact}.
-In most cases however, the studies consider just two possible working locations, home and a fixed workplace, and use the term ``work from home'' in their surveys and analysis rather than the broader terms ``remote work'' or ``flexible work''.
-As a result, any aggregate estimates of post-pandemic travel demand are likely to ignore trips made to alternative remote work locations, or ``third places''.
-Understanding the use of third places is critical not only for travel behavior, but also for broad economic indicators such as employee satisfaction, firm productivity and the commercial real estate demand.
+Past literature, adapting a term from \cite{oldenburg1982third}, has referred to alternative remote work locations collectively as ``third places'' to differentiate them from the home and traditional workplace \citep{akhavan2021third, zenkteler2021role, mariotti2022were}; for consistency that terminology is also used here.
+Understanding the use of third places is critical not only for travel behavior, but also for broad economic indicators such as employee satisfaction, firm productivity, and commercial real estate demand.

-To study the current and future use of third places, the authors have included several questions in recent waves of the Survey of Workplace Attitude and Arrangements (SWAA), a monthly survey of 5,000 working-age U.S. residents.
-We find that, after scaling the results to the demographics of the country, 11.8\% of total worked hours in November 2021 happened at a third place (see Figure~\ref{fig:third_places}).
-This share represents 27.4\% of all remote work hours.
-Furthermore, this trend is expected to continue after the pandemic subsides, albeit to a slightly lesser degree (Figure~\ref{fig:third_places_future}).
+To study the current and future use of third places, we have included several questions in recent waves of the Survey of Workplace Attitude and Arrangements (SWAA), a monthly survey of 5,000 working-age U.S. residents \citep{swaa}.
+We find that, after scaling the results to the demographics of the country, 14.3\% of total worked hours from November 2021 to March 2022 happened at a third place (see Figure~\ref{fig:third_places}).
+This represents 32.6\% of all remote work hours in the United States.
+After weighting hours by income, we find that 36 percent of wages in the United States are earned in non-work, non-home locations.
+The survey also shows that the distribution of employee preferences for third places is similar to their existing use of third places.